theory/sqljson/README.md

 ===========================

 The source for the [Go SQL/JSON Path Playground], a stateless single-page web site for experimenting with the [Go SQL/JSON Path] package.
-Compiled via [Go WebAssembly] into a ca. 5MB [Wasm] file and loaded directly into the page.
-All functionality implemented in JavaScript and Go, heavily borrowed from the [Goldmark Playground].
+Compiled via [Go WebAssembly] into a ca. 4.5 MB (1.3MB compressed) [Wasm] file and loaded directly into the page.
+All functionality implemented in JavaScript and Go, [Go JSONPath Playground], [Goldmark Playground] and [serde_json_path Sandbox].

 Usage
 -----

-To get started, paste the JSON to query into the JSON field and input the jsonpath expression into the Path field, then hit the "Execute" button to see the result of the path expression executed on the JSON.
+On load, the form will be filled with sample JSON, a randomly-selected example query, and, in some cases, option adjustments for the query.
+To try your own, paste the JSON to query into the "JSON" field and input the jsonpath expression into the "Path" field, then hit the "Run Query" button to see the the values the path query selects from the JSON.

 That's it.